okta/samples-aspnet/social-login/README.md

 Now start your server and navigate to http://localhost:8080 in your browser.

-If you see a home page that allows you to sign in, then things are working!
+If you see a home page that allows you to log in, then things are working!
 Clicking the **Log in** link will redirect you to the self-hosted sign-in page with multiple sign-in options.

-If you want to sign in via Okta, you can sign in with the same account that you created when signing up for your Developer Org, or you can use a known username and password from your Okta Directory.
+If you want to log in via Okta, you can log in with the same account that you created when signing up for your Developer Org, or you can use a known username and password from your Okta Directory.

 **Note:** If you are currently using your Developer Console, you already have a Single Sign-On (SSO) session for your Org.
-You will be automatically signed in into your application as the same user that is using the Developer Console if you sign in via Okta.
+When you log in via Okta, you will be automatically logged into your application as the same user that is using the Developer Console.
 You may want to use an incognito tab to test the flow from a blank slate.

 [OIDC Middleware Library]: https://github.com/okta/okta-aspnet
 [Authorization Code Flow]: https://developer.okta.com/authentication-guide/implementing-authentication/auth-code